unsw-restech/unsw-restech.github.io/docs/software/jupyter-notebooks.md

 title: Jupyter Notebooks

-Jupyter Notebooks and JupyterLab are best run in [Katana OnDemand](../using_katana/ondemand.md).
+Jupyter Notebooks and JupyterLab are best run via [Katana OnDemand](../using_katana/ondemand.md).

-Katana OnDemand comes with some built in environment and kernels that are available for use out of the box.
+When you use Jupyter Notebooks and JupyterLab on Katana OnDemand it comes with some built in environments and kernels that are available for use.
+If none of these work for you then you can install your own environment or kernel.

 ## Python virtual environments

-If you need to use the Jupyter Notebook or Jupyter Lab with your own [Python Virtual Environments](./python.md#python-virtual-environments) you will need to create your own Python Jupyter kernel.
-Here is an example:
+If you need to use the Jupyter Notebook or Jupyter Lab with your own [Python Virtual Environments](./python.md#python-virtual-environments) you will need to create your own Python Jupyter kernel using the instructions below:

 ### Create and load the virtual environment